yachty66/Bachelorthesis/README.md

 # Bachelorthesis

+I think I have really sensitive information about the behavior of some persons i.e. the behavior of some people.

 - [x] Datensatz finden
 - [x] add read papers to xzotero and try to create a label for Thesis
 - [x] Check if i should read GLARA: Graph-based Labeling Rule Augmentation for Weakly